getcursor/cursor/README.md

 ```

-Interested in working on Cursor as a remotely?
+Interested in working on Cursor remotely?
 Feel free to reach out to hiring@cursor.so.